 Become an Authorized CalGETS Provider

-To become an authorized provider in the CalGETS, therapists must attend state-funded training focusing on the treatment of problem and pathological gamblers.
-Training consists of four eight-hour training days, and will provide the opportunity to obtain up to 30 continuing education units (CEUs) for MFTs and LCSWs.
-Upcoming training dates are posted on our announcements page
+To become an authorized provider in the CalGETS, therapists must complete online state-funded training focusing on the treatment of problem and pathological gamblers.
+Training consists of prerequisite self-guided online material and live virtual classroom training with an instructor for 3 days, 4 hours each.
+The Phase I training will provide an opportunity to obtain up to 20 continuing education units (CEUs) for MFTs and LCSWs.
+Upcoming training dates are posted on our announcements page.

-Therapists who meet the criteria below must submit the CalGETS Registration Waiting List to UGSP for admittance into the training.
-Due to limited space, admittance into the trainings will be on a first-come, first-served basis.
+Therapists who meet the criteria below must submit the CalGETS Registration Waiting List (PDF) to UGSP for admittance into the training.
+There will be a limitation of participants for each live virtual classroom training session.
+Therefore, admittance into the trainings will be on a first-come, first-served basis.

 - Possess a licensed clinical degree, current and in good standing: Doctor of Medicine MD; Doctor of Psychology PsyD; Doctor of Psychology PhD; Doctor of Osteopathy DO; Marriage and Family Therapist MFT; or Licensed Clinical Social Worker LCSW.

 - No violations or pending actions as a result of a formal complaint to the California Board of Behavioral Sciences, Board of Psychology, and Medical Board of California

 - Have a HIPPA compliant personal computer with Internet access

 CalGETS participants will not be charged a registration fee for training.
 Therapists who are in the process of acquiring one of the listed licenses may submit an application for review.
 All participants must be visible through a Webcam at all times throughout the training with the exception of official breaks.